 Installing a smoke detector alone is not sufficient.
 It is also very important to make sure that it is in a working problem.
 Hundreds of people die every year because their smoke detectors are not working, and in majority of the cases, the reason is a dead battery.

-We have three options when it comes to the power supply of a smoke detector:
+We have three options of Smoke Detector Cost when it comes to the power supply of a smoke detector:

 - Standard battery detectors – Cheaper, but battery needs to be replace almost every week

 - Detectors with 10-year batteries – More expensive but save you the cost of replacement batteries.

 - Detectors powered by the household’s main power supply – Need to be installed by an electrician.